Pitt-CSC/pounce/README.md

 # Pounce

 The `pounce` command-line tool encapsulates common development and maintenance tasks for the CSC's infrastructure.
+It's built on [Sub](https://github.com/basecamp/sub).

 ## Installation